0xMgwan/BTCx/README.md

 The ICPesa Payment Gateway is a decentralized application built on the Internet Computer Protocol that enables businesses to accept Bitcoin payments directly without relying on third-party payment processors.
 The application provides a secure, non-custodial solution that gives users full control over their funds while leveraging the security and reliability of the Internet Computer blockchain.

-### Recent Updates

-- **Advanced Bitcoin Integration**: Implemented ckBTC, direct Bitcoin access, and advanced transaction signing
-- **Real Wallet Connections**: Implemented actual connections to Internet Identity, MetaMask, and Bitcoin wallets
-- **Enhanced Authentication Flow**: Improved sign-in/sign-out process with explicit user approval
-- **Improved User Experience**: Better feedback during wallet connection process
-- **Security Enhancements**: Strengthened authentication and session management

 ## Features

 ### Core Features
-- **Direct Bitcoin Integration**: Seamlessly connect with the Bitcoin network using ICP's canister smart contracts
+- **Direct Bitcoin Integration**: Seamlessly connect with the Bitcoin network using ICP's canister smart contracts.
+Implemented ckBTC, direct Bitcoin access, and advanced transaction signing.
 - **Non-custodial Payment Processing**: Users maintain control of their private keys and funds
 - **Multiple Wallet Support**: Connect with Internet Identity, MetaMask, and Bitcoin wallets
 - **Secure Authentication**: Real wallet connections with proper authentication flows